-In celebration of Black History Month, join us as our Founder & CEO, Gary A. Officer, sits down with Congressional Black Caucus Chair Congressman Steven Horsford (D-NV-04) to discuss a range of topics impacting older job seekers today and the role private/public partnerships can do to help address these issues.
+In celebration of Black History Month, join us as our Founder & CEO, Gary A. Officer, sits down with Congressional Black Caucus Chair Congressman Steven Horsford (D-NV-04) to discuss our country’s progress toward a truly equitable and inclusive workforce and how government can work with the corporate and philanthropic communities to advance diversity, equity, and inclusion.
 Register today!

 Congressman Steven Horsford (D-NV-04) – Chair, Congressional Black Caucus